Introduction: Becoming a Friendly & Fair Teacher

 6.1 Change

 If you do what you did, you get what you got.
-If you want to get something different, you will have to do something different: you have to change.
+If you want to get something different, you will have to do something different: you must change.

 Persistence is necessary for change.
 During a change, you will face obstacles such as your attachment to a familiar role or behavioural pattern or mechanically adopting a role without wanting to.
 We experience it in all kinds of situations: we can think and see how rewarding it would be to behave differently and colour our role differently, but our current behaviour and our current colouring simply feel like an old coat that fits like a glove.

 Change, no matter how rewarding, always brings discomfort and also goodbyes, loose ends, mishaps, ambiguity, acceptance perils, not-knowing, misunderstanding, one’s own resistance, setbacks, alignment problems and so on.
 These side effects make it attractive to refrain from change and continue with existing patterns or make it attractive to quickly return to old patterns when things get tough.
-Then it is important to persevere and keep paying attention to possible resolutions.
+Then it is important to persevere and keep searching fot solutions.

 6.2 Benefit from peer experience